kavia-common/weather-dashboard-21154-21163/weather_dashboard_frontend/README.md

 ```
 Important:
 - Only use `REACT_APP_OPENWEATHER_API_KEY`.
 Do NOT use `REACT_APP_REACT_APP_OPENWEATHER_API_KEY`.
-- The app calls `https://api.openweathermap.org` directly; no proxying through the dev server domain.
+- The app calls `https://api.openweathermap.org` directly; no proxying through the dev server domain or preview host.
 - If the key is missing or invalid, the UI will show a friendly error and a Retry button.
+- Use the in-app "Test OpenWeather" button to validate connectivity with known coordinates; the app logs the computed URL without your key.
 Note: Never commit real API keys.
 In absence of the key, the app automatically uses the keyless fallback.

 ## Features